Christine Schäfer (Soprano)

-In an impressively diverse concert repertoire, Christine Schäfer enjoys a flourishing career with regular appearances on the major stages of Europe and America and collaborations with many of today’s pre-eminent conductors including Abbado, Levine, Harnoncourt, Boulez, Eschenbach, Haitink, Harding, Gatti, Mehta, Metzmacher, Thielemann, Dudamel and Rattle.
+In an impressively diverse concert repertoire, Christine Schäfer enjoys a flourishing career with regular appearances on the major stages of Europe and America and collaborations with many of today’s pre-eminent conductors including the late Abbado, Levine, Harnoncourt, Boulez, Eschenbach, Haitink, Harding, Gatti, Mehta, Metzmacher, Thielemann, Dudamel and Rattle.
 She has appeared with all leading orchestras around the globe.

 After a successful 1988 recital début at the Berlin Festival singing Aribert Reimann’s Nachträume, Christine Schäfer has gone on to develop an international recital career, making regular tours of North America and Japan, and frequent appearances at such renowned venues as London’s Wigmore Hall and Vienna’s Musikverein.
 As part of the inaugural Ruhr Triennale in 2002, Christine Schäfer presented an acclaimed interpretation of Schubert’s Die Winterreise in a staging by Oliver Hermann and accompanied by Irwin Gage.

 A much-recorded artist, Christine Schäfer’s discography includes Konstanze in Die Entführung aus dem Serail with Les Arts Florissants/Christie (Erato); Mozart and Strauss arias with the Berlin Philharmonic/Abbado, Bach’s Wedding Cantatas with MAK/Goebel, Schoenberg’s Pierrot Lunaire and Boulez’ Pli selon Pli with the Ensemble Intercontemporain/Boulez and a recital disc of Debussy and Chausson, accompanied by Irwin Gage, all for Deutsche Grammophon.
 Together with Nikolaus Harnoncourt, Christine Schäfer has recorded for Teldec, Bach St Matthew Passion and Mozart Missa Breves, and for BMG Mozart Requiem and Handel Messiah.
 Christine Schäfer is also featured on Graham Johnson’s acclaimed series of Schubert, Schumann and Brahms Lieder for Hyperion.

 Operatic highlights of Christine Schäfer’s recent seasons have included Orphelia from Hamlet in 2012 at Theater an der Wien.
 At Munich State Opera she opened the 2011 summer festival with Angel/St. Francois d´Assise by Messiaen.
 Her debut at Vienna State Opera was also a role debute: Komponist in Strauss´ Ariadne in December 2012.
 Madrids Teatro Real invited her to sing Donna Anna in 2013.
 The Metropolitan opera last saw her Cherubino in December 2012.